Additive Models Explained: A Computational Complexity Approach: Preliminaries

 \section{Preliminaries}

 \textbf{Complexity Classes.} This paper assumes familiarity with basic complexity classes such as polynomial-time (PTIME), and non-deterministic polynomial-time (NP, coNP).
-We also discuss the class \StoPComplexity, which includes problems solvable in NP with access to a constant-time coNP oracle.
-Clearly, NP and coNP are contained in \StoPComplexity, and it is also widely believed that \NPComplexity{}, coNP $\subsetneq$ \StoPComplexity~\cite{arora2009computational}.
+We also discuss the class \StoPComplexity, which includes problems solvable in NP with access to a coNP oracle and $\Delta^P_2$, which includes problems solvable in PTIME with access to an NP oracle.
+Clearly, NP and coNP are contained in $\Delta^P_2$ and \StoPComplexity, and it is also widely believed that \NPComplexity{}, coNP $\subsetneq\Delta^P_2\subsetneq$ \StoPComplexity~\cite{arora2009computational}.
 Additionally, we cover \countPComplexity{}, the class of functions that count the accepting paths of polynomial-time nondeterministic Turing machines.
 Although not directly comparable since they focus on counting rather than decision problems, it is widely believed that the \#P class is strictly ``harder'' than \StoPComplexity, which can be denoted as \StoPComplexity~$\subsetneq$\countPComplexity~\cite{arora2009computational}.

 \textbf{Setting.} We consider a set of input features indexed by $\{1, \ldots, n\}$, where $n \in \mathbb{N}$, and denote an input instance as $\x := (\x_1, \ldots, \x_n)$.
 Each feature $i$ has a domain $\mathcal{X}_i$, such that the input space is defined as $\mathbb{F} := \mathcal{X}_1 \times \mathcal{X}_2 \times \ldots \times \mathcal{X}_n$.
 The predictive model $f$ maps inputs from $\mathbb{F}$ either to a regression output, $f: \mathbb{F} \to \mathbb{R}^d$ with dimension $d\in\mathbb{N}$, or to a classification label, $f: \mathbb{F} \to [c]$, where $c \in \mathbb{N}$ is the number of classes.
 For clarity in our proofs, we restrict $f$ to have a one-dimensional output --- i.e., $f: \mathbb{F} \to \mathbb{R}$ in the regression case and $f: \mathbb{F} \to \{0,1\}$ in the classification case --- though we emphasize that our results extend to multi-dimensional outputs (see Appendix D for details).
 The majority of explanations we study are \emph{local}, aiming to interpret the model’s prediction at a specific instance $\x \in \mathbb{F}$ --- that is, to explain why $f(\x)$ was predicted.
 However, we also consider some \emph{global} explanations, which aim to interpret the overall behavior of $f$, independent of any particular input.